CSR Goals for Senju Metal Industry Co., Ltd.

 1. Business Integrity

-• ・Transactions involving potential conflicts of interest will be appropriately monitored and managed, and will be addressed through deliberations based on the governance system.
+• ・Transactions involving potential conflicts of interest will be appropriately managed, and will be addressed through deliberations based on the corporate governance rules and systems.

 3. Disclosure of Information

-• ・The Company prohibits the falsification of records or misrepresentations of information.
+• ・The Company prohibits falsification of statements or data.

-• ・The Company protects its intellectual property rights as well as those of its customers, and business partners.
+• ・The Company protects its intellectual property rights as well as those of customers and business partners.

 5. Fair Business Activities